Short Form SOW Terms

 “Respondent Data” means all Materials provided by Respondents including answers to survey questions.

-“Statement of Work” or “SOW” means the statement of work or Proposal document which sets out the Services or Deliverables purchased by Client and their related fees.
+“SOW” means the statement of work or Proposal document which sets out the Qualitative Services or Deliverables purchased by Client and their related fees.

-“Subcontractor” means any third party to whom Kantar has delegated any function or obligation to provide the Services or Deliverables to Client excluding Kantar’s Affiliates.
+“Subcontractor” means any third party to whom Kantar has delegated any function or obligation to provide the Qualitative Services or Deliverables to Client, excluding Kantar’s Affiliates.

-“Term” means the agreed minimum period of the Services as outlined in the applicable Statement of Work.
+“Term” means the agreed minimum period of the Qualitative Services as outlined in the applicable SOW.

 In these terms and conditions, a reference to the singular includes plural and vice versa (unless the context otherwise requires) and the words and expressions “other”, “including” and “in particular” (or any similar word or expression) do not limit the generality of any preceding words.